kennymcmillan/WA_RAG/README.md

    - Identifies relevant passages even when keywords don't match
    - Implemented with pgvector for efficient similarity queries

-2. **TF-IDF Based Search**:
+2. **Natural Language SQL Search**:
-   - Uses statistical term importance to find relevant chunks
+   - Uses SQL queries to find relevant content based on keywords
    - Particularly effective for technical terms and exact matches
-   - Implements scikit-learn's TF-IDF vectorizer with cosine similarity
+   - Provides fast and reliable search results

-3. **Keyword Fallback Search**:
+3. **Table-Oriented Search**:
-   - Simple keyword matching as a reliability fallback
-   - Ensures results even if other methods fail
+   - Automatically detects when a query is likely looking for tabular data
+   - Boosts relevance of table chunks in search results
+   - Provides enhanced results for data and statistics queries

-The hybrid approach combines results from all methods and ranks them by relevance, providing more comprehensive and accurate results than any single method alone.
+The system automatically combines results from all methods, tracks metrics for each search type, and ranks them by relevance, providing comprehensive results.

 ### Advanced RAG Techniques